-While there are many ways to look at it, the value of supplier information management for compliance, unlike other topics covered in this series, it is not specific to a role, but has shared value across several different functions.
+While there are many ways to look at it, the value of supplier information management for compliance, is not specific to a role, but has shared value across several different functions.

 Compliance requirements are pervasive and most often dictated at very specific points in a supplier workflow process such as onboarding, performance and risk management.
 To be successful at supplier compliance management, organizations must follow a “consistent” process for ensuring that requirements are actively monitored or executed under specific guidelines across all the various business units.
 Moreover, sharing the compliance responsibility requires visibility across various functions from internal stakeholders such as sourcing, procurement and supply chain, to suppliers, and even to auditors and other outside parties.
 As a result, businesses today need the ability to quickly adapt their compliance approaches.
 But compliance oversight and reporting cannot succeed without an ability to quickly overcome the time-consuming task of navigating the compliance landscape without being able to –